GUIDE 2024

 Diverse companies have happier and more satisfied employees than companies with low diversity levels.
 Companies in the U.S. with greater ethnic and racial diversity have higher performance rates.
 For example, businesses with more diversity among staff perform 35 percent better than companies whose employee demographics only match the national average.

 Diverse companies are more equipped to capture a bigger market and generate more cash than companies without inclusion and diversity campaigns.
-For example, the entertainment industry is losing a projected 10 billion dollars yearly because of inclusivity and systematic issues, and the lack of representation of Black populations in T.V. and film.
+For example, the entertainment industry is losing a projected 10 billion dollars yearly because of inclusivity, systematic issues, and the lack of representation of Black populations in TV and film.

-Diverse businesses are seventy percent more likely to capture new markets.
-According to Harvard Business Review, diverse teams are also forty-five percent more likely to grow their company’s market share.
+According to Harvard Business Review, diverse businesses are seventy percent more likely to capture new markets.
+Diverse teams are also forty-five percent more likely to grow their company’s market share.

 Although most of the United States’ current labor force is White, the country’s diversity is increasingly reflected in businesses across the fifty states.
 Females represent the majority of America’s workforce today, and population statistics estimate that people of color will represent the majority of the working class by 2032.